spark-jobserver/spark-jobserver/doc/python.md

 # Python Support

-Spark Job Server supports Python jobs through a Python specific context factory `spark.jobserver.python.PythonSparkContextFactory`.
+Spark Job Server supports Python jobs through a Python specific context factory `spark.jobserver.python.PythonSessionContextFactory`.
 See the [Contexts](contexts.md) documentation for information on contexts.

 ## Setting up Spark Job Server with Python support

-The `PythonSparkContextFactory` class is part of `job-server-extras`, therefore it is the assembly jar of that sub-module which should be used (this is the default for deployment anyway).
+The `PythonSessionContextFactory` class is part of `job-server-extras`, therefore it is the assembly jar of that sub-module which should be used (this is the default for deployment anyway).

 The application config can be configured with paths to be added to the `PYTHONPATH` environment variable when the python